sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 # Linking GEE imagery to CEO

-*The following is adapted from a CEO blog, see the [source](https://www.collect.earth/connecting-gee-raster-data/) for further details.*
+*The following is adapted from a CEO blog, see the <a href="https://www.collect.earth/connecting-gee-raster-data/" target="_blank" rel="noopener noreferrer">source</a> for further details.*

 GEE imagery can be integrated into CEO and can provide the following benefits:
 - Access near real-time satellite data for interpretation.